Kelvin-Ben/Project-with-webpack/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Project Name
+# Set up project with webpack

-> Description the project.
+> In this exercise you will build a simple yet powerful webpack boilerplate, which you can later use as a starting point in your projects.
+You will be working with the webpack official guides, which you know already from the previous lesson.

 ## Built With

-- Major languages
+- Major languages(HTML/CSS/JAVSCRIPT)
-- Frameworks
+- Frameworks(WEBPACK)
 - Technologies used

 ## Live Demo (if available)